 Some of the first retentions as we know them now, were developed in the 19th Century.
 As with so many contractual arrangements we are familiar with, the industrial revolution was their source.
-During the huge engineering projects which led to railway lines crossing the country, retentions of as much as 60% of the contract value are said to have been held.
+With the huge engineering projects which led to railway lines crossing the country, retentions of as much as 60% of the contract value are said to have been held.
 They were to provide security against shoddy workmanship which was rife.
 It was interesting to see Network Rail recently announcing a ban on retention payments – a case of first in – first out?

 Returning to the 21st Century: the issue of retention payments has been in the industry press now for some time.
 It has been discussed in Parliament as far back as 2003 and again in 2014.
 With the support of many industry bodies, the ‘Aldous bill’ brought forward by Peter Aldous MP made some progress.
 However, as a result of the political stagnation we’ve experienced for the past few years, the bill has now run out of time.